-The device programs one byte of data for each program operation.
-The command sequence requires four bus cycles, and is initiated by writing two unlock write cycles, followed by the program set-up command.
+The byte program command sequence programs one byte into the device.
+Programming is a four-bus-cycle operation.
+The program command sequence is initiated by writing two unlock write cycles, followed by the program set-up command.
 The program address and data are written next, which in turn initiate the Embedded Program algorithm.
 The system is not required to provide further controls or timings.
 The device automatically provides internally generated program pulses and verify the programmed cell margin.
 Table 4 shows the address and data requirements for the byte program command sequence.
+Note that the autoselect function is unavailable when a program operation is in progress.

 When the Embedded Program algorithm is complete, the device then returns to reading array data and addresses are no longer latched.
-The system can determine the status of the program operation by using DQ7 or DQ6.
+The system can determine the status of the program operation by using

+DQ7 or DQ6.
 See "Write Operation Status" for information on these status bits.

 Any commands written to the device during the Embedded Program Algorithm are ignored.
+Note that a hardware reset immediately terminates the programming operation.
 The Byte Program command sequence should be reinitiated once the device has reset to reading array data, to ensure data integrity.

 Programming is allowed in any sequence and across sector boundaries.
 A bit cannot be programmed from a "0" back to a "1".
-Attempting to do so may halt the operation and set DQ5 to "1," or cause the Data# Polling algorithm to indicate the operation was successful.
+Attempting to do so may halt the operation and set DQ5 to "1", or cause the Data# Polling algorithm to indicate the operation was successful.
 However, a succeeding read will show that the data is still "0".
 Only erase operations can convert a "0" to a "1".